teJab-2610/RMeadme_Revive/README.md

 ## Installation

+### Dependencies
+The backend runs using **Flask**, you need a few key packages like Gensim, Pandas, PyDriller.

+Before you set up the backend, you might need to install dependencies just as shown below;

+    pip install -r requirements.txt

 ### Clone this Repository

 You can clone this repo using HTTPS or SSH

     git clone https://github.com/teJab-2610/ReadMeRevive.git

-Now navigate to this folder and open a terminal inside the **Server** directory.
+Now navigate to this folder and you need to change the following files :

+#### Frontend/Keys.js
+    # Get your own Github API key
+    const token = "your Github API key here." export default token

+#### Server/Keys.py
+    #Use your Gemini API Key here
+    GEMINI_API_KEY = ""

+After this, opne a terminal inside the **Server** directory.

-In order to use this extension, you need to run the backend, In terminal run this command :
+In order to use this extension, you need to start the backend server which runs on your localhost,

+**Run this command :**

     python backend.py